Skip to content

 The fibers of coconut as a substitute for peat

-Coco soil is probably the most equivalent alternative to peat soil when considered on its own.
+Coconut soil is probably the most equivalent alternative - considered on its own - for peat soil.
 The soil has a loose structure and can store nutrients and water very well.
-Basically, it consists of small particles of coconut shells and dried, pressed bark from coconut palms.
+Basically, it consists of small particles of coconut shells, as well as dried, pressed bark of coconut palms.
 Coconut fibers and chips are also good for soil aeration.

-While all of these components are usually Waste products from coconut production - However, the cultivation of coconut plantations and the long transportation routes have a negative impact on the environment.
-Therefore, always take a look at the relevant organic and Fairtrade certifications when buying.
+While all of these components are usually Waste products from coconut production - but the cultivation of coconut plantations and the long transport routes pollute the environment.
+Therefore, when buying, always take a look at the corresponding organic and fair trade certifications.

 6. rice husks

 So-called rice husks are left over when rice is threshed by hand or with machines.
-In addition to wood fibers, they can also be used as a peat-free supplement to help give the garden soil a loose, airy and large-pored structure and thus create ideal conditions for plant growth.
+In addition to wood fibers, they can also contribute as a peat-free supplement to give the garden soil a loose, airy and large pored structure and thus create ideal conditions for plant growth.

 7. perlite

 Perlite is an aged glass of volcanic origin.
-Although the inorganic additives do not contain any valuable nutrients for plants, they are very suitable as a supplement for Drainage and ventilation the earth in your garden.
+The inorganic excipients do not contain valuable nutrients for plants, but are very suitable for this purpose in addition to the Drainage and ventilation the earth in your garden.

 8. bentonite

-Bentonite is clay powder that helps to stabilize the soil. retain moisture for longer.
-For example, mix a few hands of it into sandy soils to imitate the corresponding ability of peat.
-These clay minerals are generally added to commercially available peat-free soils because they are an ideal nutrient store and manager.
+Bentonite is clay powder, which in the soil helps to Retain moisture longer.
+For example, mix in a few hands of them in sandy soils to mimic the corresponding ability of the peat.
+Basically, these clay minerals are added to peat-free soils for sale, because they are an ideal nutrient store and manager.

 9. coffee grounds